 Under Canada’s federal constitution, laws relating to real estate fall within provincial jurisdiction.
 Each Canadian province enacts its own legislation with respect to the ownership structures, use, acquisitions and dispositions, financing and development of real property.
 Such laws tend to be similar across most of Canada’s provinces, as well as in the three northern territories.
 The exception is the civil law jurisdiction of Quebec.
+In recent years and in response to surges in residential property prices and availability, many Canadian provinces have enacted legislation imposing increased transfer tax, owner transparency and foreign ownership restrictions and obligations, including at the federal level with the recent Prohibition on the Purchase of Residential Property by Non-Canadians Act (see 2.11 Legal Restrictions on Foreign Investors).

 International law is not a significant source of real estate law in Canada.
 Nevertheless, international treaties are occasionally reflected in Canadian real estate legislation.
 Orders of foreign courts are enforceable in Canada under certain conditions.